 - 14.1 In addition to the requirements of rule 61, a protesting boat shall notify the Race Committee of its intent to protest at the conclusion of the race in which the incident occurred.
 This changes RRS 61. - 14.2 Hearing Request forms are available at the race committee vessel when docked at LLSC, in club house or RC Shack.
 Official forms are not required to file a request for a hearing but should follow the same structure as a Hearing Request form.
 Hearing Requests shall be delivered to the RC Signal vessel. - 14.3 The time limit for filing a Hearing Request is 30 minutes after the race committee vessel has docked and made one long sound. - 14.4 Notices will be posted to inform competitors of hearings in which they are parties or named as witnesses. - 14.5 RRS Appendix T, Arbitration, and RRS Appendix V, Alternate Penalties, will apply.
+It is required that parties involved notify the RC within the Request for Hearing time limit.

+15 SCORING

-It is required that parties involved notify the RC within the Request for Hearing time limit. - 15 SCORING - 15.1 The default Scoring System defined in RRS A4 will apply. - 15.2 Eight races are required to be completed to constitute a Fleet Race series. - 15.3 A boat's series score is the total of her race scores excluding her worst score. - 15.4 One-design fleets will be scored using standard one-design methods.
-The Auxiliary Fleet will be scored using PHRF Time-on-Distance. - 15.5 The Triple Crown Events include the Governor's Cup, Firecracker Cup, and Commodore's Cup.
-Triple Crown will be scored as handicap races using PHRF or Portsmouth systems and follow the award policy stated in the LLSC By-Laws, Section 2-5 and 7e.
+- 15.1 The default Scoring System defined in RRS A4 will apply. - 15.2 Eight races are required to be completed to constitute a Fleet Race series. - 15.3 One-design fleets will be scored using standard one-design methods.
+The Auxiliary Fleet will be scored using PHRF Time-on-Distance. - 15.4 Excluding Triple Crown Events, recognized fleets may adopt their own scoring system. - 16 SAFETY REGULATIONS - 16.1 [DP] A boat that retires from a race shall notify the race committee at the first reasonable opportunity. - 17 REPLACEMENT OF CREW OR EQUIPMENT - 17.1 Fleet racing is a long series lasting the entire racing season.
+Substitution of crew is allowed on different race days. - 18 TRASH DISPOSAL - 18.1 Trash may be placed aboard race committee vessels.

-16 SAFETY REGULATIONS

-16.1 [DP] A boat that retires from a race shall notify the race committee at the first reasonable opportunity.

-17 REPLACEMENT OF CREW OR EQUIPMENT

-17.1 Fleet racing is a long series lasting the entire racing season.
-Substitution of crew is allowed on different race days.

-18 TRASH DISPOSAL

-18.1 Trash may be placed aboard race committee vessels.